Undergraduate Student Grants and Loans

 Grant does not have to be repaid.

-The IASG is available to eligible students whose parents or guardians died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001 and who are not eligible for the Pell Grant.
-If your parent(s) or guardian(s) died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001 and you are eligible for the Pell Grant, you may qualify for the Iraq and Afghanistan Service Grant (IASG) Program.
+If your parent(s) or guardian(s) died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001, and you are not eligible for the Pell Grant, you may qualify for the Iraq and Afghanistan Service Grant (IASG) Program.
 Please contact the Office of Student Financial Assistance for more information.

 - $575 to $5,550 for the 2012-2013 academic year

 - $582 to $5,645 for the 2013-2014 academic year

 Eligible students may receive the Pell grant for a maximum award duration of 12 full-time semesters (or part time equivalent) which is equal to six annualscheduled awards or 600 percent of lifetime eligibility.
 Students may track their lifetime Pell grant eligibility by logging into the National Student Loan Data System (NSLDS) at www.nslds.ed.gov.